Meet the Team

 Liaison and Coordination Support Consultant, UN Food Systems Coordination Hub

-Ms Sofia Mauceri is a recent Global Studies graduate.
-Before joining the UN Food Systems Coordination Hub, she worked at the International Fund of Agricultural Development (IFAD) where she collaborated with the UN Food Systems Coordination Hub on Means of Implementation Finance, supporting the development of the food finance narrative.
-Previously, she worked at the Italian Consulate General in Los Angeles and the European Court of Auditors in Luxembourg.
-She is passionate about global affairs and international development and hopes to apply her knowledge and interests to be a meaningful advocate in the food systems transformation.
+Ms Sofia Mauceri is a junior consultant with a background in international relations and food systems.
+Before joining the UN Food Systems Coordination Hub, she worked at the International Fund of Agricultural Development (IFAD) where she collaborated with the UN Food Systems Coordination Hub on sustainable financing for food systems and supported the development of the food finance narrative.
+Additionally, she worked at the European Court of Auditors in Luxembourg and the Italian Consulate General in Los Angeles.
+With a commitment to driving positive change on a global scale, Sofia is dedicated to advancing sustainable food systems and advocating for international development initiatives.
+Sofia also holds a B.A. in Politics, Philosophy and Economics and a M.A in Global Studies.

 Sofia Mauceri